on7dq/OST-Morse-Box/README.md

 NOTE : the PCB has been updated to use a more common relay than you see in the manual and on the pictures.

-If you or your club make one or more of these PCB's, please send us a mail, we would love to hear from you: how many were built, were you succesful, what did like or dislike?
+If you or your club make one or more of these PCB's, please send us a mail, we would love to hear from you: how many were built, were you succesful, what did you like or dislike?
 We would like to keep track of how many of these Morse Boxes were built.

 Versatility: not all options are mandatory, those who wish to do so, can partially fill the PCB to obtain only the desired functions.
 This is clearly indicated in the construction manual.